Data protection law: a comparison of the latest legal developments in China and European Union

-The truth is that, as technology advances, the ways to threaten one person’s privacy changes.
-Our increasing ability to share information entails that a privacy violation is no more a local problem but can affect the life of one individual everywhere he or she goes, for the rest of his or her life.
+The truth is that, as technology advances, the ways to threaten one person’s data changes.
+Our increasing ability to share information entails that a personal data violation is no more a local problem but can affect the life of one individual everywhere he or she goes, for the rest of his or her life.

 These new laws try to address this phenomenon, let’s see if their different approaches can cope with the complex technological issues they are facing.